PowerDNS/pdns/docs/backends/geoip.rst

 .. versionchanged:: 4.2.0

-  Before, a record expanded to an empty value it could cause SERVFAIL.
+  Before, a record expanded to an empty value would cause a SERVFAIL response.
   Since 4.2.0 such expansions for non-TXT record types are not included in response.

 Caching and the GeoIP Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`packet-cache` and :ref:`query-cache` will cache the records with EDNS Client Subnet information, when provided in the response.
-Use of certain placeholders (described above) can disable record caching for certail resource records.
+Use of certain placeholders (described above) can disable record caching for certain resource records.

 That means, if you have a record like this: